Listen to this:

 To have a holistic view of the securities that an investor wants to invest in, a combination of both Fundamental and Technical Analysis is deemed to be the most effective tool to predict the price movements in both the short term and long term.

-Fundamental Analysis refers to the method of analyzing the economic and financial factors in the market to measure the intrinsic value of a security.
+Fundamental Analysis of stocks refers to the method of analyzing the economic and financial factors in the market to measure the intrinsic value of a security.

-Usually, Fundamental Analysis is done from a macro level first, where factors that dictate and affect the state of the economy are being analyzed.
+Usually, Fundamental Analysis techniques are applied from a macro level first, where factors that dictate and affect the state of the economy are being analyzed.

 Then, the analysts move on to the micro-level, where the analysts focus on the growth of a specific industry and look at company-specific factors like composition of Management, structural changes in management, etc.